codio/knowledge/source/instructors/admin/organization/webhook.rst

 .. meta::
-   :description: Allow webhoooks to support passing of student data to extenal servers
+   :description: Allow webhooks to support passing of student data to external servers

 .. _webhooks:

 Webhooks
 ========

-Webbhooks provide a way to receive Codio events at an endpoint you specify.
+Webhooks provide a way to receive Codio events at an endpoint you specify.

 The system does not retry webhook calls for missed events.
 You can query the API event object using the ``loadEvents`` function.